A Curiously Embellished Casket (Book 1)

-Two hundred years is a long time to hold a grudge, but the past refuses to go quietly on Lanark Island.
+Two hundred years is a long time to hold a grudge, but on Lanark Island the past refuses to go away quietly.
 Antique dealer Kate Hamilton returns to the Lake Champlain island where her husband died, determined to repair her relationship with his sister, proprietor of the island’s historic inn.
 The islanders gather for the Tartan Ball, eager to celebrate a banner season.
 A recently published novel about the death of Flora Arnott, child bride of the island’s first settler, has brought hordes of tourists to the tiny Scottish-heritage resort community.
 Kate has hardly unpacked her toothbrush when her sister-in-law is murdered under circumstances eerily similar to the infamous murder described in the novel.
-Kate is devastated, but when the gentle, cognitively challenged man who tried to save her husband’s life becomes the prime suspect, Kate teams up with Tom Mallory, a visiting Detective Inspector from Suffolk, England, to find a killer working from a playbook buried for more than two centuries.
+Kate is devastated, but when the gentle, cognitively disabled man who tried to save her husband’s life becomes the prime suspect, Kate teams up with Tom Mallory, a visiting Detective Inspector from Suffolk, England, to find a killer working from a playbook hidden for more than two centuries.

 This portrait of Lady Selena Meade by the English artist Thomas Lawrence (1769 – 1830) is my idea of what Flora Arnott would have looked like–the perfect Regency heroine.
 Just look at those eyes!

-The Curse of Finchley Hall (Book Three, proposed)
+The Curse of Finchley Hall (Book 2, in progress)

-Kate Hamilton has been invited to spend Christmas at Fouroaks, the family home of Tom Mallory’s eccentric uncle Nigel Hartley, an eighty-year-old bachelor with a penchant for fast cars, French wine, and anything in a skirt.
+Kate Hamilton has been invited to spend Christmas at Fouroaks, the family home of Detective Inspector Tom Mallory’s eccentric uncle, Nigel Hartley, an eighty-year-old bachelor with a penchant for fast cars, French wine, and anything in a skirt.
 The estate is entailed on Tom’s cousin, an indolent ne’er-do-well.
 When the body of the nephew is found hanging on the Christmas tree, Kate finds herself swept into the investigation.
-This time her friend, Detective Inspector Tom Mallory, can’t help.
+This time her friend Tom Mallory can’t help.
 He’s the prime suspect.